Beyond Words: An Experimental Study of Signaling in Crowdfunding: Related Literature and Development of Research Questions

+The promise of these crowd signals is substantial.
+First, they can provide helpful heuristics for potential contributors when deciding whether to fund or not, even when data about projects and their creators is incomplete~\cite{ahlers2015signaling,vismara2018signaling}.
+Second, crowd signals capitalize on the promise of the wisdom of crowds~\cite{dambanemuya2019harnessing,dambanemuya2023herding}.
+Many active contributors on crowdfunding platforms have considerable experience and expertise as investors and can guide an attentive crowd to meritorious projects.
+Third, crowd behavior might provide early-warning signals through changes in contribution dynamics that reflect excitement and trust or conversely, uncertainty and disbelief~\cite{colombo2015internal,solomon2015don,horvat2023hidden}.
+Fourth, crowd signals can potentially provide an alternative to relying on traditional proxies of merit and creditworthiness that are prone to social biases~\cite{dobbie2021measuring}.
+Finally, differential crowd signals offer a potential explanation for how crowdfunding projects of similar quality can end up with different funding outcomes, depending on the collective approval conveyed via social signaling~\cite{stevenson2019out}.

-This leaves us with robust and promising evidence for the predictive value of variation in the amounts \emph{and} times of contributions.
-Specifically, successfully funded projects are associated with greater variation in contribution amounts and inter-contribution times compared to failed projects.
-Moreover, the predictive value of these crowd signals is higher than the predictive power of project-related factors~\cite{dambanemuya2021multi}.
-As promising as they are, the role of these two crowd signals has not been validated in a controlled setting which would enable deducing a direct link between crowd signals and individual decision-making.
-Our current work aims to fill this important gap.
+However, the role of the two crowd signals (the variation in contribution amounts and timing) has yet to be validated in a controlled setting.
+Such validation would enable us to deduce a direct link between crowd signals and individual decision-making, improving our understanding of \emph{how, when, and why} crowd signals work.
+This paper aims to fill this important gap in the literature.